-The e-Portfolio Requirement
+The ePortfolio Requirement

-The Southwestern College e-Portfolio is a competency-based collection of digital artifacts that are shared to demonstrate program knowledge, skills, attitudes and behaviors.
+Students enrolled in the MA in Art Therapy/Counseling, MA in Art Therapy for Clinical Professionals, and MA in Counseling Programs are required to develop an ePortfolio.
+The ePortfolio is a competency-based collection of digital artifacts that are shared to demonstrate program knowledge, skills, attitudes, and behaviors.
 It is reflective in nature giving students the opportunity to engage in self-reflection on learning and to set personal and professional goals.
-Students commence online portfolio development upon entry of the program and continue to develop and organize digital artifacts as evidence of development, learning and proficiency, specifically focused on each of the competency areas.
-Portfolios are comprised of a wide range of digital artifacts including but not limited to text or PDF documents, videos, audio files, images, and links to electronic documents and resources.
+Students commence online ePortfolio development upon entry to the program and continue to develop and organize digital artifacts as evidence of development, learning, and proficiency, specifically focused on each of the competency areas.

+Students being their ePortfolio the first quarter they begin and will work on it throughout their program. ePortfolios are comprised of a wide range of digital artifacts including but not limited to text or PDF documents, videos, audio files, images, and links to electronic documents and resources.
 Students will select and reflect on key assignments from their studies to include as artifacts for the portfolio.
 The portfolio is used to evaluate readiness of students to enter the practicum phase of the program and at the end of the program before graduation.
-Ongoing guidance and support regarding portfolio development will be provided by program leadership and detailed instructions will be accessible via Populi.